From 1971: When the Toronto Sun rose after the Telegram fell

 But the newborn Sun had Telegram staffers join its fight, including those leading it — publisher Douglas Creighton, general manager Don Hunt and editor Peter Worthington, the three of whom had ownership in the tabloid.

-Forty-seven years after its launch, the Sun is still publishing, as is the rival Toronto Star and the Globe and Mail.
+Forty-eight years after its launch, the Sun is still publishing, as is the rival Toronto Star and the Globe and Mail.

 It was the Globe that reported in its own Nov.
 1, 1971 edition, that Telegram staff who made the jump to the Sun had to watch their drinking at a preceding wake for their former paper "because their first assignments came yesterday" — in other words, they had to be ready to write, edit and produce the first-ever Sun.